omnibor/spec/README.md

-Repo for the GitBOM specification
+Repo for the OmniBOR specification